 Gasteracantha is an Old World pantropical genus; G. cancriformis is the only member of the group to occur in the Americas, where it is widely distributed, ranging from the southern states to Argentina.

-While all spiders are venomous, the bite of this species, despite its fearsome (if diminutive) appearance, is not known to cause serious effects humans.
+While all spiders are venomous, the bite of this species, despite its fearsome (if diminutive) appearance, is not known to cause serious [i.e., lethal] effects in humans.

 The reason I’m posting about it today, after years of neglect, is that I finally ran across an egg sac and dozens upon dozens of spiderlets.
 As I said, I was trimming the ficus hedge (our neighbor’s yard crew trims her side of the hedge, but our side, even though I’d rather burn the hedge down, is up to me to tend), and this little bit of garden work brought me into contact both with the adult web (which extended down from our Royal Poinciana tree into the hedge I was working on) and, I later discovered, the yellow egg sac.